Guide · 13 minute read

 Can I get SMS alerts from Contact Form 7?

 Yes, but not natively.
 Contact Form 7 has no built-in SMS feature.
-You need either a third-party plugin (SMS Extension for CF7, which supports Twilio, Vonage, and ClickSend), a Zapier/Make automation, or a drop-in tool like localbot that replaces the form entirely.
-The plugin route requires a Twilio account and some setup time.
+You need either a third-party plugin, a Zapier/Make automation, or a tool like localbot that can receive existing form notifications or provide the localbot form. localbot adds instant SMS alerts, follows up with reachable leads for useful missing details, and prepares callback context.

 How much does Zapier cost for form-to-SMS alerts?